geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 This field is mandatory, cardinality 1.

 #### 10. Assigned By
-The database which made the annotation one of the values from the set of [GO database cross-references](http://metadata/db-xrefs.yaml); used for tracking the source of an individual annotation.
+The database which made the annotation one of the values from the set of [GOC groups](https://github.com/geneontology/go-site/blob/master/metadata/groups.yaml); used for tracking the source of an individual annotation.
 Value will differ from the **DB:DB Object ID** column for any annotation that is made by one database and incorporated into another.